 - The interface can be clunky sometimes

-- It doesn’t allow collaborative work (one seat only per account)
+- It doesn’t allow collaborative tasks ( no option for group tasks, one seat only per account)

 - Pro ads-free $9.99

-As the name says, Fantastical is an awesome productivity app in the iOS landscape.
+As the name says, Fantastical is one of the best daily planner apps in the iOS landscape.

-With beautiful and smooth navigation, we picked this app as the best one for iPhone for several reasons.
-First, it won the Apple Design award in 2016, and four years later, in 2020, it won the Mac App of the Year Award.
-Moreover, the app works seamlessly across Mac, iPhone, iPad, and Apple watch.
+With eye catchy and smooth navigation, we picked this app as one of the best digital planners for iPhone for several reasons.
+First, it won the Apple Design Award in 2016, and four years later, in 2020, it won the Mac App of the Year Award.
+Moreover, the app works seamlessly across Mac, iPhone, iPad, and Apple Watch.

 - Award-winning design